toowoxx/terraform-provider-packer/docs/resources/image.md

 - `additional_params` (Set of String) Additional parameters to pass to Packer.
 Consult Packer documentation for details.
 Example: `additional_params = ["-parallel-builds=1"]`
 - `directory` (String) Working directory to run Packer inside.
 Default is cwd.
-- `environment` (Map of String) Environment variables
+- `environment` (Map of String) Environment variables to pass to Packer
 - `file` (String) Packer file to use for building
 - `force` (Boolean) Force overwriting existing images
 - `ignore_environment` (Boolean) Prevents passing all environment variables of the provider through to Packer
 - `name` (String) Name of this build.
 This value is not passed to Packer.
-- `sensitive_variables` (Dynamic, Sensitive) Sensitive variables to pass to Packer (does the same as variables, but makes sure Terraform knows these values are sensitive)
+- `sensitive_variables` (Dynamic, Sensitive) Sensitive variables to pass to Packer (does the same as variables, but makes sure Terraform knows these values are sensitive).
+Can contain following types: bool, number, string, list(string), set(string).
 - `triggers` (Map of String) Values that, when changed, trigger an update of this resource
-- `variables` (Dynamic) Variables to pass to Packer
+- `variables` (Dynamic) Variables to pass to Packer.
+Must be map or object.
+Can contain following types: bool, number, string, list(string), set(string).

 ### Read-Only